 One of the best things to do in Bariloche, Argentina is sightseeing.
 Set out on foot and tour Bariloche on a walk around town.
 While there are many interesting Bariloche attractions, these are the ones not to miss.

-- Steeple in the Water: An exact replica of the Bariloche Cathedral steeple sits in the water, just off shore from the church.
+- Bariloche Steeple in the Water: An exact replica of the Bariloche Cathedral steeple sits in the water, just off shore from the actual church.

 - Chemamules: Carved wooden statues stand on the banks of Lago Nahuel Huapi…all facing the same direction.

-- Chocolate: Chocolate shops are everywhere!
-Many of the shops are found on the main street – but smaller shops are located on side streets.
+- Chocolate in Bariloche: Chocolate shops are everywhere!
+Many of the stores selling chocolate are found along Mitre – but smaller shops are located on the side streets as well.

 #10 Bariloche Craft Beer

 Bariloche, Argentina Map

 Before you travel to Bariloche, we have a few more tips for your trip to Argentina!